krishkalai07/Chess/README.md

 # Chess
 Chess game made for fun.

-If you want to run, then compile and run Main.java .
+If you want to run, then compile and run `Main.java`.

+#
-# Progress
+Progress
 Board and pieces drawn - Done

 Pawn movement - In Progress

-- Everything except for en passant is ready.
-That will be done later.
+- En passant - Not started

 Knight movement - Done